postmanlabs/node-doc-kube/README.md

     npm install // install dependencies
-    npm start // start app, running on 3000 npm run start-server // start server on 5500, automatically starts postgres inside a docker container npm run psql // start postgress locally
+    npm start // start app, running on 3000 npm run start-server // start server on 5500, automatically starts postgres inside a docker container npm run psql // see postgres locally

 ### For Production

-    npm run deploy // deploy to production via kubesail, if first time deploying via kubesail, you will be prompted to answer a series of questions https://kubesail.com/blog/deploying-node-apps-the-right-way
+    npm run deploy // deploy to production via kubesail

+For the first time deploying via kubesail, you will be prompted to answer a series of questions https://kubesail.com/blog/deploying-node-apps-the-right-way

+  * ?
+What is your application's entrypoint? src/services/server.js

+### Working with docker

+If you want to see your postgres container in docker, run `docker ps`.
+It should be named something like `caturl_postgres_1`.
+If you want to delete the container (and all the data in the db), stop the container with `docker stop caturl_postgres_1` and then delete the container with `docker rm caturl_postgres_1` and a new container will be created next time you start your app.